 Together with the internationally active nature conservation organization Fauna Flora International (FFI), we are now planning to develop the coastal area of the Ayeyarwady Delta into a UNESCO biosphere reserve together with the local communities.
 The recent designation as a Ramsar site is a decisive step in this direction.

 Myeik Archipelago: In Taninthary, the southern border region to Thailand, there are still extensive, large and often undisturbed mangrove forests, tidal flats, forest islands and coral reefs.
 Here, too, we are currently suggesting initial plans to develop large coastal areas as biosphere reserves and to designate core areas as Ramsar sites.

 We have already carried out surveys and workshops with local NGOs and the university on this highly endangered area around the region of Myeik.
 Protection designation is a lengthy process and requires a long breath and the involvement of many partners.

-Together with FFI, the Foundation has carried out several bird surveys and mangrove surveys in recent years.
+Together with FFI, we have carried out several bird surveys and mangrove surveys in recent years.
 First results are available (see Wader Study).
 With the support of UNESCO, the Foundation is significantly involved in the development of a biosphere reserve.
 Core areas that are particularly valuable for the rich waterfowl world are to be designated as Ramsar sites.

-For the protection of the valuable mangrove areas, the foundation has joined forces with other organizations and institutions from neighbouring countries with the help of UNESCO to form a Mekong Mangrove Forum.
+For the protection of the valuable mangrove areas, we have joined forces with other organizations and institutions from neighbouring countries with the help of UNESCO to form a Mekong Mangrove Forum.